What are key milestones in permitting and construction for your ADU project? The Cottage team covers the key steps to your ADU construction

-The Cottage Operations team has processed the full spectrum of ADU permit applications across the San Francisco Bay Area.
-With this knowledge of each Bay Area city’s processes and key contacts, they can streamline your permitting timeline by ensuring a high-quality application and consistent follow up with the right people.
+The Cottage Operations team has processed the full spectrum of ADU permit applications.
+With knowledge of local processes and key contacts, they can streamline your permitting timeline by ensuring a high-quality application and consistent follow up with the right people.

 After your ADU is permitted and the plans sets are stamped to be used for construction, that’s when the rubber hits the road.
-Once you have confirmed your ADU builder—or secured it much earlier through Cottage’s A-to-Z process—your project will go through some key milestone steps:
+Once you have confirmed your ADU builder, your project will go through some key milestone steps:

 Overall, this detailed process typically takes 4-6 months to complete.
 However, if your builder runs into issues with sequencing the different steps, dropping the ball when lining up subcontractors and ordering materials, or there are steps that need to be re-done, this timeline can quickly extend beyond the initial estimate—even double or triple the time!

-However, with experience permitting and building ADUs across the Bay Area, the Cottage team ensures that your project is completed on time and up to code every time.
+However, with experience permitting and building ADUs across hundreds of projects, the Cottage team ensures that your project is completed on time and up to code every time.